-- Teach the scientific basis for the pathophysiology and treatment of rheumatic diseases
+- Teach the scientific basis of the pathophysiology and treatment of the rheumatic diseases.

-- Teach the rational and efficient use of laboratory, radiographic, ultrasound, pathology and other testing methods, and expert interpretation of results
+- Teach the rational and efficient use of laboratory and radiographic testing, and expert interpretation of the results.

-- Provide an understanding of the realities and details of managed care and documentation
+- Provide understanding of the realities and details of managed care and documentation requirements.

-- Enhance the development of public presentation skills of clinical and scientific material
+- Enhance the development of public presentation skills for clinical and scientific material.

-- Provide an opportunity to participate in clinical research protocols to gain an understanding of the processes by which new treatments are evaluated
+- Provide an opportunity for trainees to take part in clinical research protocols so that they will understand the process by which new treatments are tested.

-- Provide an opportunity to develop clinical or basic laboratory research skills to pursue a career as an independent investigator
+- Provide an opportunity for individuals to develop the necessary basic science skills for pursuing a career as an independent basic science investigator.

 Washington University Medical Center, which is home to Washington University School of Medicine, Barnes-Jewish Hospital and St Louis Children’s Hospital, is one of the nation’s largest clinical and biomedical research facilities.
 The campus includes more than 60 buildings on nearly 85 acres, with more than 2,000 hospital beds.
 Barnes-Jewish Hospital, the largest hospital in the Medical Center, provides clinical experience and teaching facilities for all clinical departments except pediatrics.
 It consistently ranks among the top 10 hospitals in U.S. News and World Report.
 St. Louis Children’s Hospital is one of five top pediatric health centers in the country, offering the complete range from primary to subspecialty care to meet the health needs of newborns through adolescents.